top of page

 European Green Crabs (Carcinus maenas)

-• ● Medium sized crab made distinguishable by 5 lateral spines on each side of its pentagon shaped carapace
+• ● It is a medium-sized crab made distinguishable by 5 lateral spines on each side of its pentagon shaped carapace.

-● Native to Europe and spreads quickly and easily, especially through trade ships
+● These crabs are native to Europe and spread quickly and easily, especially through trade ships.

-● Competes with native crabs and responsible for negative impacts to other species such as the soft shell clam
+● They compete with native crabs and are responsible for negative impacts to other species such as the soft shell clam.

-• ● Mitigate through removal processes like eating them or using them as bait
+• ● Mitigation through removal processes like eating them or using them as bait.

-● Biological controls include introducing other non harmful species that outcompete the green crabs
+● Biological controlling methods include introducing other non-harmful species that outcompete the green crabs.

 References: